DiogoMCampos/Leaflet/ESOF-docs/Software Maintenance and Evolution.md

 ![Automate Tests](https://raw.githubusercontent.com/DiogoMCampos/Leaflet/ESOF-Documentation/ESOF-docs/resources/9.AutomateTests.png)
 Better Code Hub only checks tests for Java and C# currently, which leads to Leaflet failing this section due to being a JavaScript project.

-Manually, we checked the number of lines and asserts (*expect*) in four random test files and compared them to the number of lines in their source code equivalent (including comments) following the criteria used by Better Code Hub.
+Manually, the group checked the number of lines and asserts (*expect*) in four random test files and compared them to the number of lines in their source code equivalent (including comments) following the criteria used by Better Code Hub.

-According to BetterCodeHub, Leaflet has 7352 lines of code, so as a medium system, the number of lines of test code should be **50%** of the number of lines of source code and the assert density should be at least **1%**.
+According to Better Code Hub, Leaflet has 7352 lines of code, so as a medium system, the number of lines of test code should be **50%** of the number of lines of source code and the assert density should be at least **1%**.

 ####TileLayer:
 *   */src/layer/tile/TileLayer.js*: 281 lines.